-- Plug the heating jacket into an appropriate power source.
-Place a dial type metal thermometer into the heating well and preheat to 10°F (6°C) above the desired test temperature.
-A pilot light will come on when the heating jacket reaches the temperature set by the control knob. - 2.
+- Connect the heating well power cord to an appropriate power source.
+Place a dial-type metal thermometer into the well in the heating jacket and preheat to 10°F (6°C) above the desired test temperature.
+A pilot light will come on when the heating jacket is at the desired temperature as selected by the thermostat control knob. - 2.
 Be sure all of the o-rings are in good working condition (pliable with no nicks or cuts, etc.), and are not damaged during the assembly procedures.
-Carefully install an o-ring (#170-13-3) in the o-ring groove in the cell body and another o-ring (#170-13-3) in the cell cap (Note: They are the same o-ring).
 Place a thin film of silicone grease on all o-rings.
+Place an o-ring into one end of the test cell and place the screen on top of it with the flat side facing down.
+Slowly push one of the cell caps into the cell, making sure the arrow on the cap lines up with the arrow on the cell body.
+Tighten the locking screws with the supplied Allen wrench.
+Screw a valve stem into the cell cap and tighten it completely.